yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
-# Headless changes things a lot
-- Backend logic is the same; Only the frontend changes
-- We can easily build stuff ourselves

----
-{state: dark}
 # The GraphQL API is here
 ~ GraphQL is the future of the API
 ~ It is possible to create your own GraphQL endpoint